ArpanMahatra1999/Weather-Predictions-by-Instapush/README.md

 Steps to Install:
 1. Open any file in IDE or Create Virtual Environment
+2. Create instapush ID, new event with appID and appSecret
-2. Install sense_hat, pycurl, json, StringIO and RPI modules
+3. Install sense_hat, pycurl, json, StringIO and RPI modules
-3. Install Raspberry Pi on the computer and paste code on IDE
+4. Install Raspberry Pi on the computer and paste code on IDE
-4. Run.
+5. Run.